CGastrell/mumbler/README.md

 ## Note
 I built Mumbler just to experiment with, but then I thought someone could benefit from it.

-**Remember**: I didn't fully test the package, I got it to work on both a simple Express app and a Restify one.

 This package **HAS NOT BEEN THOROUGHLY TESTED, USAGE ON PRODUCTION IS, THEREFORE, NOT RECOMMENDED**